soderlind/norwegian-stopwords-searchwp4/README.md

+>Want to autoactivate the default search index?
+I have [a plugin that does that](https://github.com/soderlind/autoactivate-searchwp-index)

 # Norwegian Stopwords for SearchWP 4

 Norwegian, bokmål and nynorsk, stopwords are missing in SearchWP 4.
 This plugin will add them if your locale is `no_NB` or `no_NN`